jpegleg/dwarven-toolbox/README.md

 cargo clean
 ```

-The full collection of utilities compiled for x86 compiled for GNU/Linux is roughly 137.6MB.
+The full collection of utilities compiled for x86 GNU/Linux is roughly 137.6MB.
 Each of those compiled utilities is currently ~4.2MB.

 Using `scale` for some stats on the MB of each utility on x86 linux:
 ```